 Authors receive one free hard copy of the journal issue and an electronic offprint of their article in PDF format.

 In case the author does not follow the Instructions for Contributors or the language level of the article is of low quality (too many grammatical errors, unnatural language, inappropriate and unclear style, etc.), the editorial staff of WORLD LITERATURE STUDIES reserves the right to return the study for revision.
 If the author fails to provide the article in the proper format and at an adequate stylistic level within a suitable time, the staff of WORLD LITERATURE STUDIES shall reject the manuscript.

 Types of contributions:

-- articles (app.
-36 000 characters) – original scholarly studies based on primary research
+- articles (up to 36,000 characters incl. spaces) – original scholarly studies based on primary research;

-- horizons, discussions (app.
-18 000 characters) – summarizing, informative or explicatory texts on current topics and issues in the areas of literary studies and other humanities
+- materials, discussions (up to 18,000 characters incl. spaces) – summarizing, informative or explanatory texts on current topics and issues in the areas of literary studies and other humanities;

 Format and style of manuscripts: